-In our sector, we understand it to mean protecting everyone, including children, at-risk adults and beneficiaries of assistance, from harm that arises from coming into contact with our staff or programmes.
+In our sector, we understand it to mean protecting everyone, including children, at-risk adults and programme participants, from harm that arises from coming into contact with our staff or programmes.

 Further definitions relating to safeguarding are provided in the glossary below.